Experience ANIP before reading the whole spec.

 How it works

-Agent fetches the discovery document and manifest to learn what capabilities exist, their side effects, costs, and required scopes.
+Agent fetches the discovery document and manifest to learn the service identity, capabilities, side effects, costs, scopes, supported transports, and trust posture.

 curl https://service.example/.well-known/anip